 “There is a way to meet the NHS guidelines without exacerbating the problem – by managing fish stocks sustainably, based on science and choosing to eat certified sustainable fish.”

-Highlighted by the 2024 GlobeScan insights into consumer behaviour around seafood, 80% of UK consumers said they had made changes to their diet in the past two years, with two thirds (65%) of those citing health as the main driver for doing so, according to the report.
+The MSC's first 'Super Seafoods: Sustaining people and planet' report shares insights into consumer behaviour around seafood in the UK and is drawn from independent research conducted by GlobeScan in 2024.
+It shows that 79% of UK consumers said they had made changes to their diet in the past two years, with two thirds (65%) of those citing health as the main driver for doing so, according to the report.
 Overall, 45% of UK respondents gave some kind of environmental reason for changing diets, demonstrating that concern for the planet, and ocean, is influencing dietary choices.

 In the UK, the National Health Service (NHS) recommends a healthy, balanced diet should include at least two portions of fish a week, including one of oily fish.
 However, according to the survey only 21% of UK consumers are following this guidance, despite the NHS promoting fish and shellfish as ‘good sources of many vitamins and minerals’ and the ‘heart healthy’ benefits of oily fish.